PROMs in obstetrics

 img-obste-02

-“Your participation in the Registry counts towards Gynerisq accreditation in the areas of practice improvement, teamwork, and patient relationship.
+“Your participation in the Registry counts towards Gynerisq accreditation in the areas of practice improvement, teamwork,

 Dr. Olivier Multon,